pryley/site-reviews/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Site Reviews is a WordPress plugin which allows you to easily receive and display reviews for your website and business.
+Site Reviews allows you to easily receive and display reviews for your website, business, or products.

 == Description ==

-Site Reviews is a plugin that allows your visitors to submit site reviews with a 1-5 star rating on your website, similar to the way you would on TripAdvisor or Yelp, and then allows you to display them using a widget or shortcode.
+Site Reviews allows your visitors to submit reviews with a 1-5 star rating on your website, similar to the way you would on TripAdvisor or Yelp.
+You can then display your reviews using the provided widgets or shortcodes.

 You can pin your best reviews so that they are always shown first, require approval before new review submissions are published, require visitors to be logged-in in order to write a review, send custom notifications on a new submission, and more.
 The plugin provides both widgets and shortcodes along with full shortcode documentation.